Hi, I’m Payal Hathi.

 When women eat last: Discrimination at home and women’s mental health

 Using original data from a population representative mobile phone survey in Bihar, Jharkhand, and Maharashtra in 2018, this study finds that gender discrimination in the form of women eating only after the men in the household have eaten, is associated with worse mental health, even after accounting for differences in socioeconomic status.
-This study has been published in PLOS One.
+This study is published in PLOS One.

 Latest Media